 Ketchup or Gravy: A Pasty Story

-Few things are debated more in the Upper Peninsula (UP) than what to eat on your Pasty, but we should talk about what a Pasty is before we get to the all-important question.
+Few things are debated more in the Upper Peninsula than what topping you prefer on your pasty, but we should talk about what a pasty is before we get to the all-important question.

-These hearty, handheld meals are linked back to Cornish miners that settled in the UP for work in the copper mines on the western end of Michigan’s Upper Peninsula.
-The convenience of the Pasty caught on and the recipe was shared with other miners.
-Soon, everyone was bringing meat pies to work.
+These hearty, handheld meals are linked back to Cornish miners that settled in the UP for work in the copper mines on the western end of the peninsula.
+The convenience of the pasty caught on and the recipe was shared with other miners.
+Soon, everyone was bringing these delicious meat pies to work.

 Pasties can now be found throughout the UP from roadside stops to sit-down restaurants.
-Even the local preschool’s parents make and sell Pasties for a fundraiser.
+Even the local preschool’s parents make and sell pasties for a fundraiser.
 In Sault Ste.
-Marie, we would highly recommend stopping at Karl’s Cuisine and ordering a Pasty.
+Marie, we highly recommend stopping at Karl’s Cuisine and ordering a pasty.
 The recipe has been handed down through Karl’s family for generations.
 Trust us, you will not be disappointed by this family tradition.

-One thing we need to address is the pronunciation of these tasty meat pies.
+One thing we should address is the pronunciation of these tasty meat pies.
 I say this because a number of visitors to the UP are a little embarrassed because of the mispronunciation.
-A Pass-tee is a delicious meat pie and Paste-ees are risque articles of clothing.
+A “Pass-tee” is a delicious meat pie and “Paste-ees” are risque articles of clothing.
 We’re really just looking out for you.